edjw/edjw-old-blog/posts/2020-03-24-development-production-favicons-eleventy.md

 socialDescription: Here's how to have different favicons for dev and prod in 11ty
 ---

 *CSS Tricks* has an article up about [using a different favicon for local development and production](https://css-tricks.com/different-favicon-for-development).
-That way, when you've got both open, you can easily tell the difference.
+That way, when you've got both open, you can easily tell which tab is which.

-*Production and development favicons in Eleventy*

-Here's a way to do this in Eleventy.
+**Here's a way to have different production and development favicons in [Eleventy](https://www.11ty.dev).**

-Have two folders for your site's favicons.
-Keep your favicons for production in one folder.
+1. **Have two folders for your site's favicons.** Keep your favicons for production in one folder.
 And keep your favicons for development in the other folder.

-Set the `ELEVENTY_ENV` environment variable in the scripts section of your `package.json`.
-Set `ELEVENTY_ENV` to "dev" when you're in development and using `eleventy --serve`.
+2. **Set the `ELEVENTY_ENV` environment variable in the scripts section of your `package.json`.** Set `ELEVENTY_ENV` to "dev" when you're in development and using `eleventy --serve`.
 Set it to "prod" for the build script.

 ```json
 // package.json